xrpscan/xrpdocs/docs/api-doc.rst

 XRP Scan API by `XRP Scan <https://xrpscan.com/>`_ is licensed under a `Creative Commons Attribution-ShareAlike 4.0 International License
 <http://creativecommons.org/licenses/by-sa/4.0/>`_.
-Permissions beyond the scope of this license may be available: :ref:`contact_us`
+Permissions beyond the scope of this license, including commercial use are
+available: :ref:`contact_us`

 Introduction
 ------------